 Effective use of class time is valuable.
 Every effort should be made by the faculty and students to make use of that time effectively.
 Students should expect faculty to use the entire time planned for each class period.
-Many instructors use case studies and applied projects for student evaluation.
+Syllabi are available to students one week prior to each session/term to provide students with adequate time to prepare and plan for course requirements effectively.